 -

-Assets confiscation and mafia violence.
-Unfolding long-run interactions between states and organized crime [Job Market Paper]
+Assets confiscation, harsh imprisonment regime, and violence.
+On the long-run state-mafia interactions [Job Market Paper]

-Presented at: Internal Seminar (Unibo), CLEAN seminar series (Bocconi, Milano), Internal Seminar (ENS, Lyon), XIII NERI workshop (Uniba), Internal seminar (KU Leuven), XVI VPDE workshop in Economics (Carlo Alberto and University of Turin)
+Presented at: Internal Seminar (University of Bologna), CLEAN seminar series (Bocconi, Milano), Internal Seminar (ENS, Lyon), XIII NERI workshop (University of Bari), Internal seminar (KU Leuven, Bruxelles), XVI VPDE workshop in Economics (Collegio Carlo Alberto and University of Turin)

 ABSTRACT

 I develop a model analyzing the interplay between the state and mafias.
-I demonstrate that targeting criminal profitability reduces conflicts within criminal organizations but increases retaliation against the state, while strengthening law enforcement decreases both.
-Employing data on Italian mafias, I validate empirically these predictions by relating murders of public officers to the introduction and staggered implementation of Italy's asset forfeiture law while instrumenting confiscations with two sources of exogenous variations, namely US drug demand and public funds after natural disasters.
-This identifies three major epochs of post-WWII Italian history: the "corrupted state" epoch, with essentially no response to mafias until late 1970s, the "state response-mafia retaliation", culminated in the 1992-93 mass murders, and the "sinking" phase, with mafias ceasing fire and reallocating towards the legal economy.
-This includes the previously proposed electoral violence argument as a special case of the present explanation.
-Finally, I propose a generalization to Mexico and Colombia.
+I demonstrate that targeting criminal profitability reduces conflicts within criminal organizations but increases retaliation against the state, while strengthening non economic law enforcement decreases both.
+Employing data on Italian mafias, I empirically validate these predictions by examining the effects of the introduction and staggered implementation of Italy's asset forfeiture law and harsh imprisonment regime on homicides of public officials and mobsters.
+Additionally, I instrument confiscations with two sources of exogenous variations in illegal profits, namely U.S. drug demand and public funds allocated after natural disasters.
+Synthetic control methods further support the findings: while harsh imprisonment reduces both types of violence, asset confiscations have opposing effects on internal and external homicides.
+Overall, this paper offers a multi-phase explanation of the state-mafia interactions that can be generalized to other contexts, such as Colombia and Mexico.
+This identifies previously proposed short-term phenomena such as the electoral violence argument as a special case of the present explanation.

 -